-This fluence threshold is considered harmful for life because it would induce a 90\% depletion of the ozone layer, i.e. a change able to trigger a mass extinction \citep{2005ApJ...622L.153T}.
-The choice of the threshold value impacts on the estimate of the rate of lethal events but not on their spatial and temporal trends within the MW.
-If we consider a smaller threshold fluence of 10 kJ m$^{-2}$ (able to induce a 68\% depletion of the ozone layer) there would be lethal events at larger distances which would increase the total rate at any $R$ and at any time.
-On the contrary, a larger threshold fluence of 1000 kJ m$^{-2}$ (98\% depletion of the ozone layer) would select only the most powerful transients exploding closer to any planet.
+The fluence threshold we considered harmful for life (i.e., $\gtrsim 10^{8}$ erg cm$^{-2}\,\,\equiv 100$ kJ m$^{-2}$) would induce a $\simeq 90$\% depletion of the ozone layer.
+This reduction can trigger mass extinctions \citep{2005ApJ...622L.153T}.
+The choice of the threshold value affect the estimate of the rate of lethal events, but not on their spatial and temporal trends within the MW.
+If we were to consider the lower threshold fluence of 10 kJ m$^{-2}$ (able to induce a 68\% depletion of the ozone layer), for example, then there would be lethal events at larger distances, hence increasing the total rate at any $R$ and at any time.
+In contrast, a higher threshold fluence of 1000 kJ m$^{-2}$ (98\% depletion of the ozone layer), for instance, would select only the most powerful transients that explode closer to any given planet.
 These events are relatively rare given the corresponding steep luminosity function of LGRBs and SGRBs.
-Notice that the threshold adopted in this work, i.e. $>100$ kJ m$^{-2}$ (10$^{8}$ erg cm$^{-2}$), is larger than the lethal dose typically considered for Earth biota which is is 10$^{5}$ erg cm$^{-2}$ for eucaryotic multicellular lifeforms \citep{2002ApJ...566..723S} and 10$^{7}$ erg cm$^{-2}$ for prokaryotic microbes \citep{2017NatSR...716626B}.
-This allows us to extend our results also to planets without an ozone layer.
+The threshold adopted in our study is higher than the lethal dose typically considered for Earth biota, that is, 10$^{5}$ erg cm$^{-2}$ for eucaryotic multicellular lifeforms \citep{2002ApJ...566..723S} and 10$^{7}$ erg cm$^{-2}$ for prokaryotic microbes \citep{2017NatSR...716626B}.
+This allowed us to extend our results also to planets without an ozone layer.

-The lethal effect of the three classes of transients is evaluated considering their energetics and rates combined with the surface density of terrestrial planets.
-We find that LGRBs are the dominant life-threatening transients for planets at $R>2$ kpc along the entire MW cosmic history (Fig.\ref{long}).
-This is mainly due to their large energy $10^{51-54}$ ergs (isotropic equivalent) which compensates, compared to SNe, for their lower intrinsic rate.
-While SGRBs compete with long ones in terms of energetic and rate, their occurrence is mainly driven by the star formation rate thus dominting the central regions of the MW and, in particular, during the earliest epochs of the MW evolution (Fig. \ref{short}).